 It's been heartening to see the Detroit Big Three's response to the coronavirus.
 Quickly, we've seen major automakers get scrappy to produce much-needed personal protective gear for health care workers.

-You can add Toyota to the , because it's ready to step into the fight against as well.
+You can add Toyota to the Arsenal of Innovation, because it's ready to step into the fight against COVID-19 as well.
 On Friday, the Japanese automaker said it's ready to start production of two critical pieces of medical gear in North America to help those on the front lines.
 Like Ford, Toyota said it will begin mass production of 3D-printed face shields and it's seeking a partner to begin production of masks.
 The company said it's ready to start mask production, but it needs a partner to supply filters that keep virus particles at bay.